MrIbrahem/CopySvgTranslate/README.md

-# CopySVGTranslate
+# CopySvgTranslate
-Package 'CopySVGTranslate' has been renamed to 'CopySVGTranslation'.
+Package 'CopySvgTranslate' has been renamed to 'CopySVGTranslation'.